nialmeid2/code-test-niuro/backend/README.md

 ## Main decisions

-1. *Similarities with C#*: Since I have been coding with C# since 2014, I noticed the similarities instantly.
+1. **Similarities with C#**: Since I have been coding with C# since 2014, I noticed the similarities instantly.
 Things like @Get() with your URL inside, Params, Query, etc. Even though Nest is not my expertise, experience can easily translate

-2. *Setting frontend first*: From the problem description alone I could notice the heavy lifting was clearly mostly placed at the frontend.
-After coding the project, I found I was right since it took more than 4 times as much time to do the frontend than the backend.
-Once I was finished, All I had to do was finish the axios requests in next and adapt them to my frontend
+2. **Setting frontend first**: From the problem description alone I could notice the heavy lifting was clearly mostly placed at the frontend.
+After coding the project, I found I was right since it took much more time to do the frontend than the backend.

+3. **Prisma**: At first, I used localStorage to persist the Favorites.
+Then, in order to make the server more robust and actually closer how to a real life app would function, I decided to move the favorites to be Database Persisted (that's where the postgres container enters).
+Also, this also created changes in the frontend because now it actually consumes data from the backend, not just third party data

+4. **Docker**: It's much better to have a docker container for postgres than installing it locally on my machine.
+Also, it is great for simulating production environment